Generalisations of Thompson's group V arising from purely infinite groupoids: Introduction

 \begin{corintro} Let $\G$ be a minimal, purely infinite, essentially principal Cantor groupoid.
 Then $\mathsf{A}(\G)$ has no proper characters, and there are no nontrivial finite factor representations of $\mathsf{A}(\G)$. \end{corintro}

 One way to interpret this is that $\mathsf{A}(\G)$ is highly nonlinear, being an infinite simple group.
-This allows us to reduce the question of understanding the representations of $\mathsf{F}(\G)$ to understanding the abelianization $\mathsf{F}(\G)_{\mathrm{ab}}=\mathsf{F}(\G)/\mathsf{D}(\G)$.
-This abelianization can be described very concretely through Matui's AH conjecture, which has recently been verified by Xin Li \cite{Li_ample_2022} for the class of groupoids considered in this paper.
-This allows for a wealth of concrete computations: for example, we are able to describe concretely all characters of the Brin-Higman-Thompson groups $nV_{k,r}$; see \autoref{brin}.
+This allows us to reduce the question of understanding the representations of $\mathsf{F}(\G)$ to understanding the abelianisation $\mathsf{F}(\G)_{\mathrm{ab}}=\mathsf{F}(\G)/\mathsf{D}(\G)$.
+This abelianisation can be described very concretely through Matui's AH conjecture, which has recently been verified by Xin Li \cite{Li_ample_2022} for the class of groupoids considered in this paper.
+We give a wealth of concrete computations: for example, we are able to describe concretely all characters of the Brin-Higman-Thompson groups $nV_{k,r}$; see \autoref{brin}.
 The property of compressibility also gives us dynamical information for actions of Thompson-like groups; see \autoref{essentially free automatic}:

 \begin{corintro} Let $\G$ be an essentially principal, purely infinite, minimal, Cantor groupoid such that $H_1(\mathsf{F}(\G))$ is finite (this is for example the case if $H_0(\G)$ and $H_1(\G)$ are finite).
 Then every faithful ergodic measure-preserving action of $\mathsf{F}(\G)$ is essentially free. \end{corintro}